Deciduous Trees

 Tower Poplar

-Populus canescens 'Tower' 45' tall 10' wide A fast growing and hardy, narrow tree that is used as a vertical accent or to provide shade or privacy in a row as a very tall screen.
-It is slightly wider than the Swedish Columnar Aspen.
-It is best used in a shelterbelt or wide open acreage setting as it tends to shoot up "suckers", otherwise known as underground roots that form new trees.
-If you are in a tighter situation it is recommended that you choose either Swedish Columnar Aspen or Prairie Skyrise Aspen.
-ZONE 3 |
+Populus x canescens 'Tower' H: 45' W: 10' Zone: 3 A fast growing and hardy, narrow tree that is used as a vertical accent or to provide shade or privacy in a row as a very tall screen.
+It is wider and has a more open form than the Swedish Columnar Aspen.
+Prone to suckering and susceptible to Poplar Borer. |

 Swedish Aspen

-Populus tremula 'Erecta' 40' tall 6' wide This is the most popular columnar tree of the last 20 years in Edmonton.
-It makes for a great privacy screen between neighbours or a vertical accent.
-This is one of the fastest growing and low maintenance trees available today.
+Populus tremula 'Erecta' H: 40'+ W: 6' Zone: 3 This is the most popular columnar tree of the last 20 years in Edmonton.
+Commonly used as a fast growing privacy screen between neighbours or a vertical accent.
 Perfect for people who don't like to be patient with their trees.
-ZONE 3 |
+Prone to suckering and susceptible to Poplar Borer |

 Trembling/Quaking Aspen

-Populus tremuloides 40' tall 15' wide In Alberta, this is one of the most common trees you will find when walking through any of our Native forests.
-It is one of the hardiest, most prolific trees you will find.
-It is known for it's beautiful white bark.
-It is not as white as the Paper Birch however, which is also a Native tree and the untrained eye can confuse them if you don't know what you are looking for.
+Populus tremuloides H: 40' W: 15' Zone: 2 In Alberta, this is one of the most common trees you will find when walking through any of our Native forests.
+It is one of the hardiest, most prolific trees around.
+It is known for it's beautiful white bark (not to be confused with Paper Birch).
 In the last ten years it is being used extensively in the urban forest, whereas in the past it was seldom planted outside of reclamation projects.
 It is a beautiful green throughout the season followed by a spectacular gold in the Fall.
-If you listen carefully on a breezy day you will hear the leaves fluttering beautifully due to the square petioles on the leaves which cause it to 'Quake' or 'Tremble'.
-ZONE 2 |
+The long stems of the leaves cause the foliage to "quake" or "tremble" audibly at the slightest breeze giving this poplar its name. |

-Populus x Hybrid 50' tall 30' wide These are male hybrid Poplars which produce none of the Poplar fluff that female poplars would.
+Populus x Hybrid H: 40' - 50' W: 10' - 30' (dependant on variety) Zone: 2 These are male hybrid Poplars which produce none of the Poplar fluff that female poplars would.
 They grow in a variety of soil conditions and dry/wet areas.
-Good for large yards or in acreages and will form a large shade tree in a shorter time period than any other species.
+Good for large yards or on acreages and will form a large shade tree in a shorter time period than any other species.
 This is common choice for a dependable shelterbelt or screen.
-Sundancer is a newer, more disease resistant cultivar with a more upright branching habit.
-ZONE 2 |
+Sundancer is a newer, more disease resistant cultivar with a more upright narrow (10') branching habit. |

 Amur Cherry

-Prunus maackii 30' tall 15' wide A beautiful tree with bright orange, exfoliating bark that has great winter interest.
-The white flowers in the spring and beautiful fall gold colour make this tree a true four season tree.
-It will not tolerate being over watered so make sure it is in a well drained location.
-The flowers are followed by small black berries which give birds some much needed food through the winter months.
-ZONE 3 |
+Prunus maackii H: 30' W: 15' Zone: 3 A beautiful fast growing tree with bright orange/gold exfoliating bark adding great winter interest.
+Small white flowers in the spring and beautiful yellow-gold fall foliage make this a true four season tree.
+Good drainage is essential for this species to thrive.
+The flowers are followed by small black berries loved by birds in winter months. |

 Goldspur Amur Cherry